 I have always really been quite annoyed when people call me a pipe skier.

 Don´t call him a pipe skier!
 Nico getting pressy during the knuckle session at the Nordkette Jib League event.

 Mainly in Innsbruck, a bit in France, and there will be some stuff from America as well.

 Where do you spend most of your winters?

 I think it can still progress.
 I really do.
-It’s such a tricky one, in taking the year off, I’ve really tried to remove myself from halfpipe skiing a bit, to sort of refresh the head.
-I was at X Games this year though, to be fair that was one of the hardest contests I’ve ever watched.
+In taking the year off, I’ve really tried to remove myself from halfpipe skiing a bit, to sort of refresh my head.
+I was at X Games this year though.
+To be fair, that was one of the hardest contests I’ve ever watched.
 It was so emotional, with things happening in weeks prior and certain people finding out there and then about the loss of Kyle Smaine.
-Kyle was such a close friend and legend of our sport, that set the tone and then Noah blew his knee, the pipe being slightly undervert it was quite hard to watch to be honest.
+Kyle was such a close friend and legend of our sport.
+That set the tone, and then Noah [Bowman] blew his knee, and with the pipe being slightly undervert it was quite hard to watch, to be honest.

-To answer the question; one thing I really hope and I really want to stand by, when I was inventing the 16 and learning it, for me it was either learning triples or taking the sport somewhere different and that was 16s.
+To answer the question, one thing I really hope and I really want to stand by: When I was inventing the 16 and learning it [Nico was the first skier to land a 1620 in halfpipe competition], for me it was either learning triples or taking the sport somewhere different, and that was 16s.
 My hope was to give halfpipe skiing more of a creative turn.
-Ok, 16s is a lot of spinning and flipping, but it’s not triples.
-There are so many rotations that are yet to be done in halfpipe and so many creative things that people haven’t even done yet.
+Okay, 16s is a lot of spinning and flipping, but it’s not triples.
+There are so many rotations that are yet to be done in halfpipe and so many creative things that people haven’t done yet.
 Halfpipe definitely won’t stop progressing, but I think we will start to see a change.
 Especially with the really young generation coming up, putting their own creative twist on it, which is really exciting.
 I am actually really excited to see where halfpipe goes.

 Do you have a few things in your head for next season?